Wal-Mart takes a cue from Amazon and applies for its own drone-deploying blimp patent

 A moveable warehouse blimp could help Walmart cut costs by eliminating the need for both land and “last-mile” shipping often handled by third-party logistics companies.

-This floating warehouse move is just the latest in a series between the two companies as they duke it out for shoppers dollars.
-Amazon is fast becoming a dominant competitor to Walmart, offering fast shipping and cheaper products all without having to set foot outside your door.
+This floating warehouse move is just the latest in a series between the two companies as they duke it out for shoppers’ dollars.
+Amazon is fast becoming a dominant competitor to Walmart, offering fast shipping and cheaper products, all without you having to set foot outside your door.
 But Walmart is still the largest retailer in the world and has a physical advantage over the “Everything Store” with brick-and-mortar locations throughout the U.S.

 Not one to miss out on opportunity, Amazon has started to build its own physical locations in an effort to pull in more shoppers.
 It already agreed to pay Whole Foods $13.7 billion to acquire all of its upscale retail locations and is further expanding local grocery delivery through AmazonFresh.